waziraligh/Library_Spoken2written/README.md

 #### Important feature but yet to implement:-

-Features which are important but are yet to be implemented are the dynamic set of rules which would essentially mean that the user can update a rule for converting a phrase in spoken english to written english dynalically while using the library through a method of the library. rom
+Features which are important but are yet to be implemented are the dynamic set of rules which would essentially mean that the user can update a rule for converting a phrase in spoken english to written english dynamically while using the library through a method of the library. rom
 #### Instructions for using code as a library:-